SlapperAutoMapper/Slapper.AutoMapper/README.md

 ###Target Audience###

-C# developers is a given but besides that, anyone looking to enhance an ORM or write their own would find that Slapper.AutoMapper can take care of a lot of the hard work or mapping back to strongly typed objects.
+The target audience is C# developers looking to enhance an ORM or write their own.
+Slapper.AutoMapper can take care of a lot of the hard work of mapping back to strongly typed objects.

-Because Slapper.AutoMappers primary input is simply an Dictionary of property names and values, as long as you can get your data into that form, your good to go.
-One thing to note though is that the values must be the same data types as the strongly typed object you are wishing to create.
+Because Slapper.AutoMappers primary input is simply a dictionary of property names and values, as long as you can get your data into that form, you're good to go.
+One thing to note is that the values must be the same data types as the strongly typed object's properties/fields you are wishing to populate.
 Slapper.AutoMapper does not handle data type conversions, that is up to you the consumer to feed the proper data into the library.

 And that's it, feel free to explore the examples below and the unit tests and hack away.
 This library is licensed with the MIT license